OLC-Bioinformatics/redmine-docs/docs/tutorials/publish_changes.md

 In order to push changes, the terminal will request you enter your github credentials after the commands `git push origin` and `mkdocs gh-deploy`.

-- Your username will be the email you used to sign up for Github
+- Your username will be your email you used to sign up for Github or your Github username
 - Your password will be your _github token_ NOT your Github password

 You can generate a personal access token in your Github settings under `Developer Settings` > Personal access tokens > Tokens (classic).
 Select an expiration date and your scopes (ie. what you want your token to give access to) then click `Generate token`.